lastdev/Addons/MisDirectionHelper2/README.md

 Please note that you cannot change your misdirection / tricks of the trade target during combat as addons are prevented from modifying macros unless your character is out of combat.

+ Themes
+As of V5.0.0.2 Misdirection Helper has custom theme support.
+It also now supports an ElvUI look and feel and has basic TipTac support.

 Data Broker